 You should have trainers who really know what they are talking about and have real experience as opposed to an idealised image of how to apply a skill or concept.
 People only learn when they are positive and energised and working hard on modelling that to create the right climate.
 This means we stick to what we have real experience in when it comes to training.

-What was the impact of the pandemic over your business?
+What was the impact of the pandemic on your business?

 We were incredibly fortunate in that we were able to support our clients who wanted to avoid delay and could utilise technology to engage staff at home for training and engagement workshops.
-We attended a virtual session from the CIPD UK Conference where Dr David Rock, of Neuro Leadership fame, challenged trainers not to simply duplicate virtually their face to face offers.
-Instead David proposed the application of the neuroscience of engagement and attention to rethink completely how to use remote delivery to do things even better, faster, as well as more conveniently.
+We attended a virtual session from the CIPD UK Conference where Dr David Rock, of Neuro Leadership fame, challenged trainers not to simply duplicate virtually their face-to-face offers.
+Instead, David proposed the application of the neuroscience of engagement and attention to rethinking completely how to use remote delivery to do things even better, faster, as well as more conveniently.
 We really applied ourselves to that challenge – confronting our own biases and beliefs to achieve improved outcomes in a new way.

-People learn in different ways and with varying speeds.
+People learn in different ways and at varying speeds.
 What’s your perspective on remote training delivery?

 What are the key challenges with this approach?

-Virtual sessions of real engagement (we eventually found 10:1 was absolute maximum delegate to trainer ratio) meant we could see delegates faces constantly.
-As behavioural observation specialists we were burning a lot of energy seeing them all on screen and trying to adapt to individual needs , this was quite exhausting at times.
+Virtual sessions of real engagement (we eventually found 10:1 was the absolute maximum delegate to trainer ratio) meant we could see delegates’ faces constantly.
+As behavioural observation specialists, we were burning a lot of energy seeing them all on screen and trying to adapt to individual needs, this was quite exhausting at times.

 Really being responsive to unplanned breaks, as well as planned ones and shortening the traditional ‘training day” by starting later and finishing earlier, caused us concern at the start even though we knew it was needed for virtual learning.
-We got much more ruthless about short content inputs, getting quickly to practical tasks , in the moment questionnaires to speed up delegate input and allow quieter people to engage, cameras off for 5 mins for reflection – those who don’t want this have 5 mins to make more coffee, using short recap animations to change format for delegates – all this helped us use time much more efficiently, effectively in a way that suited individual needs.
+We got much more ruthless about short content inputs, getting quickly to practical tasks, in-the-moment questionnaires to speed up delegate input and allow quieter people to engage, cameras off for 5 mins for reflection – those who don’t want this have 5 mins to make more coffee, using short recap animations to change the format for delegates – all this helped us use time much more efficiently, effectively in a way that suited individual needs.

 What technologies/software do you prefer for live training?
 Why?

-We find Zoom the best – early concerns people had re Zoom security evaporated quickly.
+We find Zoom the best – early concerns people had related to Zoom security evaporated quickly.
 It is much better for us than say Teams for training and engaging in different ways – we especially love the Poll facility on Zoom and used that a lot.
 We came across Colltrain when trying to deliver Action Centred Leadership remotely and it was a life saver!
-The ACL tasks on Colltrain we could not have imagined being better than the face to face versions and yet in many ways they were better and slicker.
+The ACL tasks on Colltrain we could not have imagined being better than the face-to-face versions and yet in many ways, they were better and slicker.

 What about your experience with Colltrain?
-What’s the key benefit for using it?
+What’s the key benefit of using it?